-This post contains spoilers for Superman and Lois "Man of Steel."
+This post contains spoilers for Superman & Lois: "Man of Steel."

 If anything "Man of Steel" is a refreshing middle ground kind of episode for the series.
-Superman and Lois was so completely hit or miss in the first half of the season that its early chapters were either amazing or utterly exhausting.
+Superman & Lois was so completely hit or miss in the first half of the season that its early chapters were either amazing or utterly tiresome.
 This week's episode has an exciting — albeit curious — reveal and a strong rescue sequence balanced out with some boring corporate stuff with Edge and the silly drama between the children.
-Pop culture fans are notorious for only dealing in extremes, and I was worried I was starting to fall into some kind of fangirl trap!
-Turns out it was just the series finding its balance.

 Because the show has so many moving parts "balance" is a little bit more complicated to achieve.
 With that acknowledgment, the CW is known for tackling huge ensembles and, particularly within the DCTV universe, doing so well.
-Superman and Lois is still finding its footing, but here's to more scenes like the Kent boys diving into Dad's car because they know he's in grave danger and recklessly throwing themselves in front of a speeding bullet (hammer) and infinitely fewer scenes where some prefabricated drama results in them squabbling.
-Teenage characters are exhausting enough, and there are plenty of organic opportunities to create drama between the characters.
-We don't need anymore "you talkin' to my girl!?" nonsense.
+Superman & Lois is still finding its footing, but here's to more scenes like the Kent boys diving into Dad's car because they know he's in grave danger and recklessly throwing themselves in front of a speeding bullet (hammer) and infinitely fewer scenes where some prefabricated drama results in them squabbling.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.